CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 We see that our models estimated well all our effect sizes.

-In other tutorials, I will explore how to perform such logistic regression models with a continuous predictor variable and with multiple predictor variable, hence allowing to obtain adjusted odds/relative risk ratio (as much as Data from Wrensch et al., 1997 were adjusted on age, but it was not done here because of a lack of data).
-As well I will explore how to perform different tests to assess the association between the variables (i.e., different tests that allow to test whether $\beta =/= 0$).
+In other tutorials, I will explore how to perform such logistic regression models with multiple predictor variable allowing to obtain adjusted odds/relative risk ratio.
+Also, I will explore how to perform different tests to assess the association between the variables (i.e., different tests that allow to test whether $\beta =/= 0$).